-To enhance the annual G’Day USA program, the Australian Minister for Foreign Affairs, the Hon Julie Bishop MP, and the Australian Minister for Trade, Tourism and Investment, the Hon Steven Ciobo, MP have appointed a select number of prominent individuals as G’Day USA Champions.
+To enhance the annual G’Day USA program, the former Australian Minister for Foreign Affairs, the Hon Julie Bishop MP, and the former Australian Minister for Trade, Tourism and Investment, the Hon Steven Ciobo MP appointed a select number of prominent individuals as G’Day USA Champions.
 G’Day USA Champions have strong links to both Australia and the United States, and are uniquely positioned to champion G’Day USA in their spheres of influence.
 Their advice and feedback will also help guide the continued growth of the program and shape the footprint of Australian soft power diplomacy in the United States.

 Mr Greg Basser, Chief Executive Officer

 Greg Basser is Chief Executive Officer of Village Roadshow Entertainment Group, one of the world’s leading independent global feature film entertainment companies.
 Village Roadshow Entertainment Group consists of Village Roadshow Pictures and Village Roadshow Pictures Asia.

 Since joining the Village Roadshow Group in 1999, Greg has been instrumental in the growth of the company and its expansion into financing and producing Hollywood films.

 Greg started his entertainment career more than 30 years ago as lead legal counsel for VRL in Melbourne, helping to guide its public listing.
 He was critical in the establishment of the company’s global cinema operations, the Austereo radio network in Australia, and VRL’s theme park operations, in addition to overseeing film production and global legal and business affairs.